Xos73/Xos73/K8SonRPI4/SetupOS.md

 3. Change keyboard layout (only needed when directly connecting to the rpi4, not through SSH)
 ### Web references
-Guide was based upon https://roboticsbackend.com/install-ubuntu-on-raspberry-pi-without-monitor/
+Guide was based upon https://roboticsbackend.com/install-ubuntu-on-raspberry-pi-without-monitor/ and https://sergejskozlovics.medium.com/how-to-set-up-a-wireless-ubuntu-server-on-raspberry-pi-89b84dca34d2 for the wifi setup at first boot

 Headless setup with redirecting output to console https://limesdr.ru/en/2020/10/17/rpi4-headless-ubuntu/